Just the Facts

 March 28, 2018 | Blog

-By the end of this Congress, nine House Republican committee chairs will have left Congress.
+By the end of this year, at least nine House Republican committee chairs will have left Congress.
 One left to become a Fox News personality.
 Another is running for governor.
 Many reached the limit of their term as chair.
 One, the chairman of the House Appropriations Committee, has a few years left but he is leaving anyway.

 That last one should give everyone pause.
 Politico called it a move that “once would have been an unthinkable surrender of congressional power,” adding that, “being a committee chair has lost a lot of its allure.”